nitram2342/fensterbrief/README.rst

 ::

+$ fensterbrief --help
 usage: fensterbrief [-h] [--list-templates] [--list-letters] [--search STRING]
-		     [--create-folder] [--adopt FILE] [--edit] [--render]
+                    [--create-folder] [--adopt FILE] [--edit [FILE]]
+                    [--render [FILE]] [--show-pdf [FILE]] [--set-folder DIR]
-		     [--set-folder DIR] [--mail-simple-fax DEST]
+                    [--cat FILE] [--mail-simple-fax DEST]
                     [--soap-simple-fax DEST] [--buy-stamp [PRODUCT_ID]]
                     [--lookup-address STRING] [--keep-folder] [--config FILE]
                     [--verbose] [--configure] [--version]

- A command line tool to prepare letters
+Manage letters via command line

 optional arguments:
   -h, --help            show this help message and exit --list-templates      List all letter templates --list-letters        List all letters
-   --search STRING	Search for a string in filenames --create-folder	Ask for meta data and create a new folder --adopt FILE		Create a new letter based on a previous one --edit		Edit the current letter source file --render		Render PDF file from current markdown or latex --set-folder DIR	Set the working folder --mail-simple-fax DEST
+  --search STRING       Search for a string in filenames --create-folder       Ask for meta data and create a new folder --adopt FILE          Create a new letter based on a previous one --edit [FILE]         Edit the current letter or another source file --render [FILE]       Render PDF file from current markdown or latex --show-pdf [FILE]     Open PDF file in PDF viewer --set-folder DIR      Set the working folder
+  --cat FILE            Dump content of a letter --mail-simple-fax DEST
                         Send a fax via simple-fax.de using the e-mail interface
   --soap-simple-fax DEST
                         Send a fax via simple-fax.de using the SOAP interface --buy-stamp [PRODUCT_ID]
                         Buy a stamp.
 Place postage file in current folder or use together with --adopt.
   --lookup-address STRING
                         Search for an address via Google.
 Can be used together with --adopt.
-   --keep-folder		Store the adopted letter in the same folder --config FILE		The configuration file to use --verbose		Show what is going on
-   --configure		Initialize the environment and configure the tool --version		Show version
+  --keep-folder         Store the adopted letter in the same folder --config FILE         The configuration file to use --verbose             Show what is going on --configure           Initialize the environment and configure the tool --version             Show version